 This prospectus relates to the resale of 1,000,000 shares of Class B common stock, \$0.00001 par value per share, of Richtech Robotics Inc. that were issued to the selling stockholders named in this prospectus upon the conversion of convertible promissory notes issued to them in November and December 2022.
+Consummation of the offering made by this prospectus is conditioned on consummation of our initial public offering of shares of our Class B common stock pursuant to the primary offering prospectus that forms a part of this registration statement.

-Prior to our initial public offering, which occurs concurrently with the resale of shares of Class B common stock by the selling stockholders, there had been no public market for our Class B common stock.
-Our Class B common stock has been approved for listing on the Nasdaq Capital Market under the symbol "RR."
+Prior to our initial public offering, which will occur concurrently with the resale of shares of Class B common stock by the selling stockholders, there has been no public market for our Class B common stock.
+We have applied to list our Class B common stock on the Nasdaq Capital Market under the symbol "RR" and the listing of our Class B common stock on the Nasdaq Capital Market is a condition to our initial public offering.